-- Breeding stock is separated from other cattle, calves, hogs, pigs, sheep and lambs.
+- Breeding stock is separated from other cattle, calves, hogs, pigs, sheep, and lambs.
 Purchases of breeding stock are an addition to the farm's capital, much like a truck or tractor.
-Operators can place breeding stock on a depreciation schedule and claim a deduction on their taxes.
+Producers can place breeding stock on a depreciation schedule and claim a deduction on their taxes.
 These purchases are not a part of ordinary operating expenses.
 Breeding stock is included in the balance sheet and the depreciation is included in the income statement. - Although poultry farms may also have breeding stock, all chickens and turkeys should be recorded in Item 4c.
-All other poultry should be recorded in Item 4d, "Other Livestock and poultry". - Depreciation and other non-cash items like inventory adjustment, and non-cash benefits paid to workers are not a cash outlay for farm operations, but are necessary for ERS' Farm Business Income Statement on its ARMS Farm Financial and Crop Production Practices web page. - Depreciation measures the cost of using capital items during a particular year and reflects what has happened to the value of a farm's capital equipment.
+All other poultry should be recorded in Item 4d, "Other Livestock and poultry". - Depreciation and other non-cash items like inventory adjustment, and non-cash benefits paid to workers are not a cash outlay for farm operations but are necessary for ERS' Farm Business Income Statement on its ARMS Farm Financial and Crop Production Practices web page. - Depreciation measures the cost of using capital items during a particular year and reflects what has happened to the value of a farm's capital equipment.
 Usually, the entire cost of capital items (trucks, tractors, machinery, buildings, etc.) is not deducted as a business expense in the year they are purchased or built.
 Rather, the cost is spread out over their useful life.
-Farm operators are familiar with depreciation because it is a deduction claimed on their 1040F tax form.
-Many farmers seek the advice of an accountant or tax advisor on how much depreciation they will claim on their purchased buildings, equipment and breeding stock. - If the operator has multiple operations, only account for the expenses that belong to the operation identified on the label.
-For operators with multiple operations, keep in mind the acres and livestock reported in previous sections for the selected operation.
-Expenses from the other operations are accounted for in Section 37.
+Farm producers are familiar with depreciation because it is a deduction claimed on their 1040F tax form.
+Many farmers seek the advice of an accountant or tax advisor on how much depreciation they will claim on their purchased buildings, equipment, and breeding stock. - Depreciation is also used in the farm household statistics so self-employment income from farming matches the Commerce Department definition of selfemployment income from a non-farm business.
+This allows income from farm businesses to be compared with non-farm business income by the Commerce Department, which has responsibility for statistics on all aspects of the U.S. economy. - If the producer has multiple operations, only account for the expenses that belong to the operation identified on the label.
+For producers with multiple operations, keep in mind the acres and livestock reported in previous sections for the selected operation.
+Expenses from the other operations are accounted for in the Farm Producer Household Income, Assets, and Debt section.

-5.12.1.1 General Instructions
+5.19.2 General Instructions